bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 Some options deserve special attention in large dimensions:

-- `start_with_eigen = true`: initializes the vectors $w, v$ of the Minimally Augmented formulation from the eigen-elements (right and left eigenvectors) of the bifurcation point stored in `br`.
+- `start_with_eigen = true`: initializes the vectors $a, b$ of the Minimally Augmented formulation from the eigen-elements (right and left eigenvectors) of the bifurcation point stored in `br`.
 This is **recommended**, especially for Hopf continuation where the left eigenvector of the (possibly non-symmetric) jacobian is not the conjugate of the right one.
 It is also useful for Fold continuation as it removes the need for an initial bordered solve with random vectors.
-- `update_minaug_every_step`: controls how often the vectors $w, v$ are recomputed so that the matrix $(M_f)$ / $(M_h)$ remains well-conditioned.
+- `update_minaug_every_step`: controls how often the vectors $a, b$ are recomputed so that the matrix $(M_f)$ / $(M_h)$ remains well-conditioned.
 Keeping the default value `= 1` (update at every continuation step) is strongly recommended; when detecting codim 2 bifurcations, a warning is issued if you set it to `0` because the detection may then be unreliable.
 - `compute_eigen_elements`: whether to compute eigenelements along the curve of Fold / Hopf points.
 It is required for the detection of Zero-Hopf (ZH) / Hopf-Hopf (HH) points, see [Event Handling](@ref).

 ## Recap for large dimensions